The PROCESS Statement

 See Combining WHERE, UNTIL, COUNT, and ORDER Options if you’ve used more than one of these in your PROCESS statement.

-You need either ORDER or PREORDERED to specify control break fields, so if you want subtotals but you do not want the input to be sorted because it’s already in the correct order, use PREORDERED in logic like this: -
+You need either ORDER or PREORDERED to specify control break fields, so if you want subtotals but the input is it’s already in the correct order, use PREORDERED in logic like this: -

 PROCESS IN1 WHERE (IN1.Region = 1 | IN1.Region = 6)